kailash-manasarovar/statement/docs/timeline/2025/december.md

 - I lose my sense of peace for a good few hours.
 - Something tells me that what I saw was related to events on [13th March 2024](../2024/march/13-end.md#wednesday-13th-march) when I woke up certain I was going to be murdered and texted everyone I knew (Chris BJ, Alessandra, Brenda, Sandra, maybe others) to that effect.

+## Someone dresses up as Gabriel Silva from Polygon

+- I'm relaxing by the beach a couple of days after arriving.
+- An American is standing at the posh hut nearest the beach talking to someone.
+- He has dressed up to look like [Gabriel Silva](../2024/august.md#gabriel-silvas-first-team-meeting-as-manager); cap, shorts.
+- Is he putting on his accent?
+- He's talking to the other person about how he's just got divorced.
+- I wonder why they would be winding me up like this?
+- Is it so I include the matter here?
+- I guess so.
+- Are they still doing *who goes to prison* deals?
+- I guess so.
+- I see the man a few days later, and he looks *completely* different and appears to be with a bunch of other Americans.

 ## The cockney geezer with the emotionless young women

 - A cockney geezer is hanging out on Lamai beach every day.